columbiagsapp/gsapp-red-news.tumblr.com/README.md

 # GSAPP RED Review

-A catch-all for RED related news and a student-run blog for school and industry updates.
+A catch-all for RED related news and a student-run tumblr (blog) for school and industry updates.
+The tumblr will feed content into the GSAPP website.

 ## Format